etmch5341/Hypernet/src/sample-test-set/README.md

 NOTE: The above does not represent the actual stations.
 The stations will be shown below.

+## Downloading the GeoJson Files
+Since the geojson files are too large, find the `data` folder and download the geojson files.
+Then add these files to the `src/sample-test-set` directory.
+(Or you could ignore this step if you are just loading from the `.npz` file)

 ## How to Run
 `PYTHONPATH=./src python3 src/sample-test-set/road_test_set.py`